-How to Select a Fresh Artichoke
+How to Cook With Artichoke

-When shopping for artichokes, select globes that are deep green with a tight leaf formation that feels heavy for their size.
-The size of artichoke that you choose is up to you, but consider that the bigger the artichoke, the longer it will take to cook.
-Size has little to do with quality or flavor.
-Small artichokes are just a smaller bud.
-One plant can produce up to 30 chokes of different sizes.
+When shopping for artichoke, select globes that are deep green with a tight leaf formation.
+It should feel heavy for the size.
+The size has little to do with quality or flavor and is a personal choice, but consider that the bigger the artichoke, the longer it will take to cook.
+Small artichoke is just a smaller bud; one plant can produce up to 30 chokes of different sizes.

 A good test of freshness is to press the leaves against each other.
 If it's fresh, you'll hear a squeaking sound.
 A spongy artichoke is old or overmature, as are those with extremely hard outer leaves and leaves that are spreading out.
 Browning of the tips can indicate age, but it might also be from frost damage.
 Aged, dry artichokes should be passed over, but those with a little frostbite on the tips are often considered the best.